 At St Matthew’s C of E School these values are reinforced, regularly, in the following ways:

 Children have many opportunities for their voices to be heard.
-All children can contribute by placing ideas in the school 'Ask It Basket’.
-We have an active school council called the ‘Dream Team’ who meets, regularly.
+All children can contribute by suggesting ideas to the 'Dream Team' who are our school council.
 The Dream Team organise events and support many charities, making decisions and planning activities, independently.
 School council members are voted in by their peers in our elections.
 Council meetings are recorded and the school council feedback to the rest of the school in a whole school assembly.
 Pupils also apply for roles and responsibilities in school such as shed manager and first aiders.
 The children have to write letters of application, they have interviews conducted by the school council, and they also have appraisals.
 We have an enterprise team who organise events to raise money for specific things they think school needs.

 The importance of laws - whether they be those that govern the class, the school or the country - are consistently reinforced throughout regular school days as well as when dealing with behaviour.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 Parents/carers sign a home school agreement when their children start school.
 Children know we have to have certain rules to keep them safe and these are reviewed by both children and staff.
 We have a system of sanctions which are displayed in all classrooms.